opentofu/opentofu.org/blog/2025-02-18-opentofu-1-10-oci-and-supply-chain-security.md

 So all that's left to do is tie SBOMs into the OpenTofu ecosystem, which is what the [SBOM RFC](https://github.com/opentofu/opentofu/pull/2494) attempts to address.
 As a first step, provider authors should be able to integrate an SBOM generator like [Syft](https://github.com/anchore/syft) into their release workflow.
 The OpenTofu Registry will then pick up the SBOM artifacts and expose them in the registry API.

-When mirroring a provider or module to an OCI registry, the mirroring tool will pick up these artifacts and attach them to the OCI artifacts, allowing security scanners to their works.
+When mirroring a provider or module to an OCI registry, the mirroring tool will pick up these artifacts and attach them to the OCI artifacts, allowing security scanners to do their work.

 ## Read more